-A Center for Talent Innovation study found that executive presence accounts for 26% of what it takes to get promoted.
+The Center for Talent Innovation study found that executive presence accounts for 26% of what it takes to get promoted.
 Yet, many professionals struggle to cultivate it, often mistaking presence for charisma alone.
 In reality, executive presence is a blend of gravitas, communication, and appearance—each playing a critical role in how others respond to you.

-Speaking with authority is a key part of executive presence.
+Furthermore, speaking with authority is a key part of executive presence.
 It’s not about being the loudest in the room or using big, overcomplicated words to sound important — it’s about delivering your ideas with clarity, confidence, and real impact.
 The most influential leaders simplify; they communicate in a way that resonates and drives action.
 Gallup research shows that teams with strong and transparent communicators at the helm are 21% more profitable.
 The ability to speak with authority doesn’t just affect how you are perceived — it directly impacts your business relationships and opportunities.

 How Executive Presence Influences Business Relationships